bytestring-net/bevy_lunex/docs/src/quick_start.md

     |-> Root == Window [pos: (x: 20, y: 20) size: (x: -40 + 100%, y: -40 + 100%)]
     |    |-> Rectangle == Solid [size: (x: 1920, y: 1080) align_x: 0 align_y: 0]
 ```

-Quite simple, isn't it?
-Best part is that by relying on components only, you are potentially able to hot-reload UI or even stream UI over the network.
-The downside is that by relying on strings to link entities, we are giving up some safety that Rust provides.
-But I am all for using the right tools for the right task.
-By putting away some safety, we can skip the bothersome bloat that would otherwise be required for such application.